 FAME Advanced Manufacturing Student Scholarship – Contribute today!

 Supporting students as we build the Pipeline for our Regional Advanced Manufacturing Sector.

-Announced in 2015, FAME is pleased to spearhead an effort that provides a student scholarship each year to a student at FLCC who is pursuing an education that prepares them for employment in advanced manufacturing.
+Announced in 2015, and going strong in 2021, FAME has spearheaded an effort that provides a student scholarship each year to a student at FLCC who is pursuing an education that prepares them for employment in advanced manufacturing.
 This scholarship raises awareness for FAME in the region, creates awareness of career opportunities in advanced manufacturing, and helps strengthen our workforce pipeline.